 - Occupation.
 Applicants with high-risk occupations will likely pay more for insurance.

 - Hobbies.
 People with high-risk hobbies, like motorcycle riding and rock climbing, will typically pay more.

 - Policy.
 The amount you’re insured for, how often you make payments and what benefits your plan offers will all affect your premiums.

 What should I look for in a policy?

 These are the key features to look for when comparing policies:

 - Benefit amount.
 Decide how much coverage you need and look for a company that issues policies with that face value.

 - Guaranteed renewable.
 Some policies guarantee that you’ll be eligible for renewal if you make your payments on time.

 - Worldwide coverage.
 Look for a policy that covers you anywhere in the world so that your loved ones will be protected if you’re in an accident while traveling.

-- Car accident benefit.
-Some policies will pay an additional amount if the policyholder dies as a result of a car accident in which they were wearing a seat belt.
+- Seat belt benefit.
+Some policies pay an additional amount if the policyholder dies as a result of a car accident in which they were wearing a seat belt.

 - Indexation.
 Look for a policy with a benefit that increases each year to keep up with inflation.

 - Discounts.
 Some companies will offer a discount if you take out joint coverage with a spouse, increase your level of coverage or bundle it with your other insurance policies from the same company.

 When am I not covered?

 Exclusions will vary from policy to policy, so read the policy documents carefully before signing.
 Common exclusions include death or dismemberment by: